majgis/catchify/README.md

 * **catchify.all(iterable||object)**
   * Similar to [Promise.all(iterable)][3] with the following differences:
+    * Accepts either an object or an iterable
     * If there is an error, values will be an empty array||object so it is safe to use array||object destructuring
   * Returns: \[error, values]